This country-specific Q&A provides an overview of Data Protection & Cyber Security laws and regulations applicable in Turkey.

 The obligations set forth under the local data protection legislation are generally required to be complied with by the data controllers.
 However, with respect to ensuring compliance with the obligations concerning personal data security, data controllers and third-party service providers acting as data processors are jointly and severally liable.

-Do the laws in your jurisdiction require minimum contract terms with service providers or are there any other restrictions relating to the appointment of service providers (e.g. due diligence or privacy and security assessments)?
+Do the laws in your jurisdiction require minimum contract terms with processors of personal data or PII or are there any other restrictions relating to the appointment of processors (e.g. due diligence or privacy and security assessments)?

 There are no specific minimum contract terms to be incorporated into service procurement agreements to be concluded with service providers and no specific regulatory restrictions are applicable to the appointment of service providers.
 As service providers processing personal data on behalf of the data controller are positioned as data processors, such parties are under data security and non-disclosure obligations, and the data controller is obligated to audit the service provider in this respect, pursuant to Article 12 of the Law No. 6698.

-Is the transfer of PII outside the jurisdiction restricted?
-If so, please describe these restrictions and how businesses typically comply with them (for example, does cross-border transfer of PII require notification to or authorization form a regulator?)
+Is the transfer of personal data or PII outside the jurisdiction restricted?
+If so, please describe these restrictions and how businesses typically comply with them (e.g., does cross-border transfer of personal data or PII require notification to or authorization form a regulator?)

 Article 9 of the Law No. 6698 prescribes principles and procedures in relation with cross-border personal data transfers.